 #5 Volunteer work

-The Finnish ladies are cut from the same cloth.
-A cute date night can escalate into moping and unspoken irritation because honestly – it just sucks to lose.
+Furthermore, a Finn can genuinely enjoy driving (too) fast on the crooked dirt roads imagining to be a rally driver.
+And a cute date night can escalate into moping and irritation because, honestly – it just sucks to lose.

 #7 How to know if a Finn plays a particular sport?